 Visually, it’s an absolutely beautiful movie.
-Song and animation demonstrated the boy’s rich internal world and its sharp contrast to what everyone wanted him to be brilliantly.
+Song and animation brilliantly demonstrated the boy’s rich internal world and its sharp contrast to what everyone wanted him to be.
 This is also the first film in Bollywood history to use claymation in the credits.

 The storyline was a little clichéd, too.
 There are so many stories floating around where one particular teacher saves a struggling student, that I feel kids might expect someone to come save them, when that rarely happens.